The Music Playground – A Camp Where Music Meets Imagination

 Producer: Pat Putnam

-The Harbor Country Singers will rehearse for the Holiday Concert on Tuesday evenings from October 6th through December 1st and on Thursday, December 3rd.
+The Harbor Country Singers will rehearse for the Holiday Concert on Tuesday evenings from October 6th through December 1st and on Wednesday, December 2nd.

 The Harbor Country Singers community choir is a community outreach of the nonprofit School of American Music and is supported by a grant from the Pokagon Fund and donations to the choir, and by Episcopal Church of the Mediator providing a place to rehearse and a concert venue.